23Shantanu/SignUp-Login-Form/README.md

-How to run the project clone down this repository.
+To run the project clone down this repository.
 You will need node and npm installed globally on your machine.
 Installation:
 npm install